wisetime-io/wisetime-patrawin-connector/README.md

     wisetime/patrawin-connector
 ```

+Note that you may need to change the ports definition here in the docker run command (and similarly any docker-compose.yaml definition) as well as add the WEBHOOK_PORT environment variable if you set the webhook port other than default (8080).

 The Patrawin connector runs self-checks to determine whether it is healthy.
 If health check fails, the connector will shutdown.
 This gives us a chance to automatically re-initialise the application through the Docker restart policy.

 ## Logging to AWS CloudWatch